 Keep practicing up until you get it.
 I was able to get it down after 40 minutes of devoted practice separated over two days.
 If you’re married or cope with other people, go outdoors or in a room to prevent driving your liked ones crazy.
 A good time to practice is when you’re stopped at traffic lights while driving alone.
 You’ll wonder why it took you so long to master this amazing ability when you figure it out! – How to Whistle with Your Fingers

 Incoming search terms:

-- how to wistle using you fingers
+- how to whistle with your fingers

-- whistle with your fingers
+- how to whistle with fingers